President Trump ramps up feud with LaVar Ball, calling him a 'fool'

-President Donald Trump on Wednesday escalated his feud with the father of one of the three UCLA basketball players who was detained in China on suspicion of shoplifting, blasting him as "ungrateful."
+President Donald Trump on Wednesday escalated his feud with the father of one of the three UCLA basketball players who was detained in China on suspicion of shoplifting, calling him a "fool."

 LaVar Ball, the father of LiAngelo Ball, has brushed off Trump's role in securing his son's release from China last week, provoking a fiery response from the president.